 The trouble is not so much with what’s been added to these foods, but what’s been taken out.
 Often times you will see processed foods stripped of nutrients designed by nature to protect your heart, such as soluble fiber, antioxidants, and “good” fats.
 Combine all of that with additives and you have a recipe for disaster.
-But break away from this diet and you can turn to healthier alternatives by avoiding the following processed foods, courtesy of Authority Nutrition.
+But break away from this diet and you can turn to healthier alternatives by avoiding the following processed foods.

 Top four ingredients found in processed foods: